ManfelDev/CyberBattleOnline/README.md

 The ```OnPlayerSpawned``` and ```OnPlayerDespawned``` events are used to add and remove players from the leaderboard.
 When a player spawns, the server initializes a ```LeaderboardEntityState``` for that player and adds it to the ```NetworkList```.
 Conversely, when a player despawns, their entry is removed from the list.

 The ```ClientRpc``` method ```UpdatePlayerNameClientRpc()``` ensures that players' names are propagated to all clients when the player joins the game.
 The players' scores and their ranking on the leaderboard are automatically updated through the ```NetworkList```, and these changes are reflected in real time in the UI.
-The leaderboard is sorted by score, from highest to lowest, ensuring that the players with the best scores appear at the top.
+The leaderboard is sorted by score, from highest to lowest, ensuring that the players with the best scores appear at the top and hide the players with lower scores.

-The leaderboard UI is managed by the ```LeaderBoardEntityDisplay``` script, which visually updates the players' positions and scores.
+The leaderboard UI is managed by the ```LeaderBoardEntityDisplay``` script, which visually updates the players positions and scores.
 Additionally, the local player's name is displayed in a different color to highlight their position if they are on the leaderboard.
 This visual differentiation helps players easily identify their rank among other players.

 ![Leaderboard](./Images/leaderboard.png)